Eceptonsu/evan.shi/cg/_posts/2024-01-09-planetary-atmospheric-scattering.md

 The ground irradiance look-up is relatively straightforward, as it can be accomplished with just a single texture look-up similar to what we did for transmittance textures.

+## Precomputed LUTs

+After implementing the methodology outlined above, we are able to precompute all necessary Look-Up Tables (LUTs) for real-time rendering.
+These LUTs appear as follows:

 ![](/assets/img/blog/as-luts.png){:.lead width="1500" height="400" loading="lazy"}

 Figure 3: Look-up tables/textures. (a): The 2D transmittance texture. (b): The 4D single scattering texture. (c): The 4D scattering texture that combines all scattering orders (4 scattering orders in this case). (d) The 2D ground irradiance texture.